examLing/examling/HOWTO.md

 # 1 Install

-While `rexamsll` is in development, the most recently pushed version can be installed through GitHub using the devtools library.
+While `examling` is in development, the most recently pushed version can be installed through GitHub using the devtools library.

 ```